North Atlantic right whale: Fishing gear entanglement

 When entanglement prevention efforts fail, disentanglement efforts occasionally succeed, despite the fact that such efforts are more frequently impossible or unsuccessful.
 Nevertheless, they do in fact make a significant difference because saving a few whales in a population of only 400 has a large positive effect against mortality rates.
 Between 2004–2008 there were at least four documented cases of entanglements for which the intervention of disentanglement teams averted a likely death of a right whale.
 For the first time in 2009 and again in 2011, scientists successfully used chemical sedation of an entangled whale to reduce stress on the animal and to reduce the time spent working with it.
 After disentangling the whale, scientists attached a satellite tracking tag, administered a dose of antibiotics to treat entanglement wounds and then another drug to reverse the sedation.
 Despite concerns that the trauma might impair reproduction, researchers confirmed in January 2013 that three disentangled whales had given birth.

 Due to recently increased presences of right whales in Cape Breton to St. Lawrence regions, increases in entanglements and possible ship strikes have been confirmed as well including serious fatal cases involving three whales between June 24 and July 13, 2015.

 A female known as Snow Cone gained attention in September 2022 after being spotted off the coast of Massachusetts dragging fishing gear.
 The 17-year-old whale, who had been continuously entangled for at least 18 months, and was covered in lice and swimming slowly, was considered beyond saving by scientists.

+Debates about the risk of fishing gear entanglement for right whales have unfolded in media and policy arenas, with a focus on an on-going debate between whale conservation advocates and the people comprising the fishing industry.
+Research shows that the conflict was most recently at its most intense from 2019 to 2023.
 In 2022, the Marine Stewardship Council revoked its certification for the commercial Gulf of Maine lobster fishery, citing risks of entanglement of North American right whales in lobster-fishing gear.
 The same year, Seafood Watch added the American and Canadian Maine lobster fisheries to its "red list" of seafood species to avoid, for the same reason.
 The MSC and Seafood Watch led some retailers to stop selling Maine lobster.
 The decision was welcomed by whale-conservation groups, but opposed by the Maine lobster industry and elected officials in Maine, where the fishery is economically important.
+Maine's Congressional delegation in both chambers effectively retaliated later that year during the drafting of an essential omnibus spending bill that was necessary to prevent a widespread shutdown of the federal government.
+Several provisions related to right whale science, conservation, and management were included, the most notable of which was an explicit ban on new or stricter fishing regulations relevant to the lobster fishery until December, 2028, effectively changing the course of right whale conservation and management for the remainder of the decade.
+Then-President Joe Biden signed the Consolidated Appropriations Act of 2023 into law on December 29, 2022.